lanestevens/class_fundamentals/tasks.md

 The format\_map parameter provided to instantiate the class must be a dictionary

+The preceding requirement is both a technical requirement and a business requirement.
+A technical requirement because the specific wording of the message facilitates automated testing.
+A business requirement because it is exposed to the user of the class.

 The following is an example of code that will check the type of the _format\_map_ parameter and raise an _Exception_.
 Code similar to this will be required to get the next failing test to pass.